jblevins32/YOLO_Framework/README.md

-# NVIDIA Hackathon
+# YOLO Framework
-This project seeks to...
+This repo is my personal framework for vision projects.
 # File Structure:
 - `src`: Source code
   - `YOLO`: You only look once model for object tracking